kowainik/org/style-guide.md

 Use the following rules to format the export section:

 1. **Always write** an explicit export list.
-2. Indent the export list by _7 spaces_ (so that the bracket is below the first letter of the module name).
+2. Indent the export list by _4 spaces_.
 3. You can split the export list into sections.
 Use Haddock to assign names to these sections.
 4. Classes, data types and type aliases should be written before functions in